Thursday, March 19, 2015

 Information about Alison Krauss: I found on the internet:

-“This was the year that she joined the Grand Ole Opry.
-She also signed with an independent record label Rounder Record.
-Performing at the East end of the park is Martina McBride.”
+"This was the year that she joined the Grand Ole Opry.
+She also signed with an independent record label, Rounder Records.
+Performing at the East end of the park is Martina McBride."

-We walk down Printer's Alley located between Third and Fourth Avenues stretching from Union to Church Streets, the Alley started before the turn of the century as the location of many of Nashville’s first Publishing and Printing Companies.
+We walk down Printer's Alley, located between Third and Fourth Avenues, stretching from Union to Church Streets.
+The Alley began as the location of many of Nashville's first Publishing and printing companies before the turn of the century.

 Printers Alley